lsst-dm/dmtn-302/index.md

 The query string can be either a string that should be parsed into components or use the more explicit query string format.
 Rather than using something like `?label/UUID` we have decided to use the more explicit form of `?repo=label&id=UUID`.

+The intent is that a full IVOID for a dataset (e.g., from an ObsCore `obs_publisher_did`) should be usable to drive a Butler lookup of that dataset.
+(This assumes backward compatibility, at least at the level of the ability to perform a `Butler.get()` operation, if not to run the pipelines.)
+Note that UUIDs are already expected to remain stable across export/import of data from its "Butler of origin" to others, e.g., at remote DACs.
 ### Catalog Entries

 There is no requirement for us to issue IVOA identifiers for individual catalog entries, but there is nothing to prevent this if we so desire.